monkeytypegame/monkeytype/README.md

 # Bug report or Feature request

-If you encounter a bug, or have a feature request - send me a message on Reddit, create an issue, share in the discussions page, or join the [Discord server](https://discord.com/invite/yENzqcB).
+If you encounter a bug, or have a feature request - send me a message on Reddit, create an issue, share on the discussions page, or join the [Discord server](https://discord.com/invite/yENzqcB).

 # Credits